grid-social-xr-2021f/getcourseaccounts/README.md

 You will need to go to https://github.com/join and create an account.
 Confirm via email.
 Then you will need to install Github Desktop https://desktop.github.com/.

-This assignment has an invite to link your student netid.
-It's on the honor system so match up the appropriate parts.

 - [ ] Github Account
 - [ ] Github Deskstop
-- [ ] Link your netid with your Github account

 ## Unity Account and Software tasks